greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/runner-message-house_1_1.md

 ---

-title: "Runner Message House"
+title: Runner Message House
 description: Messaging and positioning for GitLab Runner, the open source project that is used to run your jobs and send the results back to GitLab.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/runner-message-house_1_1/
+linkTitle: Runner Message House
+type: docs
 ---

 ## Background info